 This study analyzes the state of a "Healthy Market," which is the dependent variable.
 This condition is thought to be affected by four distinct variables: safety, cleanliness, facility availability and quality, and market digital technology use.
 These criteria are key to the running and competitiveness of Oro-Oro Dowo Market as a regenerated traditional market.
 The descriptive qualitative approach allows systematic analysis of field findings to reveal the meanings embedded in observed practices and stakeholder experiences about healthy market innovations and sustainable economic growth (Creswell, 2013).

 The data analysis procedure has three steps.
 The first stage of data reduction filters interviews with traders, market managers, and consumers and direct observations to keep only data relevant to the research objectives.
 The reduced data is utilized to identify advancements including waste management, sanitation, comfort, and digital transaction methods.
 These innovations are examined for their economic effects on merchants' income, community welfare, and inclusive local economic growth.
 Second, data is organized and presented in descriptive narratives and thematic matrices.
 The visual and textual tools show how innovations, economic achievements, and sustainable development goals are linked.
 The analysis may show how market management innovations boost economic competitiveness and policy.
 Synthesizing patterns leads to findings that emphasize locally anchored innovations' role in reinforcing traditional markets amid modern competition, linked with Indonesia Emas 2045.
 Two methods are used to verify findings: triangulation of sources by cross-checking data from multiple informants and instruments, and member checking by confirming interpretations with key informants to ensure alignment with their perspectives (Gillham, 2000).

+Data Analysis is missing???????

 3. results and discussion